There has been a lot of talk of conservatorships in the news recently with the #freebritney movement. So what is a conservatorship exactly?

 Lanterman-Petris-Short (LPS) Act 1967- LPS Conservatorship

 Conservatorships of this sort are only ordered by the court for adults with a mental disorder as listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM IV) and who are gravely disabled.
-The status of gravely disabled is significant.
-To prove this there only needs to be established fact of the lack of their ability to provide for one of the following basic needs: food, clothing, or shelter.
+The status of the gravely disabled is significant.
+To prove this, there only needs to be an established fact of the lack of their ability to provide for one of the following basic needs: food, clothing, or shelter.

 What is extremely important here is that private individuals, including private counsel, are not permitted at this time to file a petition for a LPS Conservatorship.
-Instead, this the treating psychiatrist initiates the LPS Conservatorship request with the public guardian’s office.
+Instead, treating psychiatrist initiates the LPS Conservatorship request with the public guardian’s office.
 However, packets can be compiled by private individuals in preparing and requesting the treating psychiatrist to initiate LPS Conservatorship.

 In all cases, conservatorship proceedings can be quite convoluted and have high standards of reporting to the Court.
 Our firm is here to help and advise on what type of conservatorship is needed and provide the deft skill in the process.